Jim Gannon: Hyde United

 On 31 August 2021, Gannon was announced as the new manager of Northern Premier League Premier Division side Hyde United.
 He stated: "I am not coming in to change things but embrace the philosophy that is already here and the way they play and develop it."
 On 10 February 2022, Gannon was sacked with Hyde sitting 19th in the league table, one place above the relegation zone.

 Managerial style

-Gannon is one of few managers in the lower leagues to hold a full UEFA Pro Licence.
+Gannon holds a full UEFA Pro Licence.

 Priding himself on playing flowing football in the lower leagues of the English game, Gannon has repeatedly spoken out against clubs he feels play too physically and referees he feels do not give his players enough protection.
 As a manager in England, Scotland and Ireland, his teams have picked up fair play awards.
 He has stated that this fair play approach is based on his belief that it is "good principles that lead to good football".

 "My philosophy is good passing football, it is how I believe the game should be played and it brings out the best in players.
 It inspires them and motivates them to play football in the right manner."